 A little background…

-My stance on relationships has always been this – I don’t need to be in a relationship, and they are generally a poor idea until you’re older, but the right person can be worth it.
+My stance on relationships has always been this – I don’t need to be in a relationship, but the right person can be worth it.
 In the twilight of my joyful college days before departing for four years of medical bootcamp, I happened to meet a girl who did in fact prove to be worth it.
 While most people told me that entering medical school while in a relationship was a terrible idea, I proceeded and realized that they were wrong.
 It has not been without its speed bumps and tribulations (she doesn’t like competing with Dr. Sattar), but sticking with my girl was a decision I don’t regret for a second.

 Finding the “Right” Person